The House Where Evil Dwells

-The House Where Evil Dwells is a 1982 American-Japanese horror film starring Edward Albert, Susan George and Doug McClure about an American family that moves into a reputed haunted house in the hills of Japan.
-It was directed by Kevin Connor and produced by Martin B. Cohen.
+The House Where Evil Dwells is a 1982 supernatural horror film directed by Kevin Connor and starring Edward Albert, Susan George, and Doug McClure.
+It follows an American family that moves into a reputed haunted house in the hills of Kyoto, Japan, where a samurai committed a murder-suicide in 1840.
 It was based on a novel by James Hardiman and turned into a screenplay by Robert Suhosky.